Rohanjai/Skillrack/README.md

-# SkillLeet
+# Skillrack
-This Repo contains solutions for skillrack and leetcode problems
+This Repo contains solutions for skillrack problems